Lord-Windy/asmjit/README.md

 typedef void (*SumFloatsFunc)(float* dst, const float* a, const float* b);

 int main(int argc, char* argv[]) {
   using namespace asmjit::x86;        // To make the access to X86 registers easier.

-  CodeInfo ci(Arch::kTypeHost);      // Configure CodeInfo for a host architecture CodeHolder code(ci);               // Create CodeHolder based on our own CodeInfo.
+  CodeHolder code;                    // Create a CodeHolder. code.init(CodeInfo(Arch::kTypeHost));// Initialize it for the host architecture.

   X86Assembler a(&code);              // Create and attach X86Assembler to `code`.

   // Generate a function runnable in both 32-bit and 64-bit architectures: bool isX86 = static_cast<bool>(ASMJIT_ARCH_X86);